katebowie/my-digital-garden/_notes/sequencing-w-frictionless.md

 **So, this only gets more complicated**
 --> The SRA has it's own databases that one must upload their metadata and files to, and THEN upload those to the actual SRA.
 Oy vey.
-Also just read someone's experience with github (shout out [Rachael](https://rachaellappan.github.io/SRA/)) and they mentioned if you're lucky and all set up, this process will take an entire day... ouch.s
+Also just read someone's experience with uploading data on the SRA (shout out [Rachael](https://rachaellappan.github.io/SRA/)) and they mentioned if you're lucky and know what you're doing, this process will take an entire day... ouch.